nicoverbruggen/phpmon/README.md

 	brew tap nicoverbruggen/homebrew-cask
 	brew cask install phpmon

+_The app is signed and notarized, meaning all you have to do is approve its first launch._

 ## 👨‍💻 Why I built this

 I wanted to be able to see at a glance which version of PHP was linked, and handle dealing with Laravel Valet in a simple app without having to deal with the terminal every time.